istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 applications may interpret a URL in any way it chooses to.
 When using denial policies, ensure that you understand how your application behaves.
 {{< /warning >}}

-For a complete list of supported normalizations, please refer to the [authorization policy normalization](/docs/reference/config/security/normalization/).
+For a complete list of supported normalizations, please refer to [authorization policy normalization](/docs/reference/config/security/normalization/).

 ### Examples of configuration